Hybrid biphoton spectrometer for time-resolved quantum spectroscopy across visible and near-infrared regions: Results

-Figure \ref{LBOspectroscopyfiberspool_edited} (a) depicts the optical schematics of time-resolved JSI measurement of three-fold non-degenerate photon pairs with the hybrid biphoton spectrometer.
-The details are described in the Method section, and a comprehensive setup is described in the Supplementary Information.
-The second-harmonic light is generated via the LBO crystal excited by the mode-locked Ti:S laser.
-The prism separates the fundamental laser light from the second-harmonic, and the separated laser impinges onto the photodiode as a synchronisation signal.
-The second-harmonic source is further incident on another LBO crystal, inducing spontaneous parametric down-conversion (SPDC) to generate non-degenerate photon pairs.
-The top inset shows the geometry of the phase-matching angle before and after the excitation of the LBO crystal.
-Two daughter photons are separated by the dichroic mirror (DM), which reflects the signal photons (\textasciitilde515 nm) and transmits the idler photons (\textasciitilde1550 nm), and then coupled by the single-mode fibres.
-The idler photons are dispersed through a fibre spectrometer, followed by the SNSPD, whereas the signal photons are imaged at the output of the grating spectrometer with the DLD.
-Both spectra are combined into a JSI, and it is resolved based on the synchronisation signals as depicted in the inserted figures.
-Figure \ref{LBOspectroscopyfiberspool_edited}(b) shows the image captured by the DLD in which the horizontal and vertical axes are the spatial coordinates.
+Figure \ref{Main_Figure2}(b) shows the image captured by the DLD in which the horizontal ($x$) and vertical ($y$) axes are the spatial coordinates.
 The incident photons are horizontally dispersed by the grating, indicating the main centre peak alongside the faint side lobes.
-The x position is projected as the one-dimensional spectrum in Fig. \ref{LBOspectroscopyfiberspool_edited}(c), clearly showing the central peak with continuous background counts.
+The $x$ position is projected as the one-dimensional spectrum in Fig. \ref{Main_Figure2}(c), clearly showing the central peak with continuous background counts.
 These unrelated counts are generated by thermal noise on the photocathode, where a high voltage is applied to induce the photoelectric effect.
-The spatial width of the dispersed photons is estimated to be 1.86 mm using a Gaussian function, and the corresponding spectral width is 1.60 nm in the wavelength after calibration.
-It is worth mentioning that the y-directional information is discarded in our scheme.
+The spatial width of the dispersed photons is estimated to be 1.86 mm using a sinc-squared function.
+It is worth mentioning that the $y$-directional information is discarded in our scheme.
 Therefore, our system still has the capacity to add measurable parameters, such as spatial or temporal information.
-The typical suggestion is to utilise a fibre bundle to allocate the spatial information to the y coordinate, or insert the streak tube to capture ultrafast dynamics.
-Figure \ref{LBOspectroscopyfiberspool_edited}(d) is the output profile of colour-separated timing signals after the dispersion-compensating fibre.
-The coincidence peak exists at approximately $7.7\; \mathrm{\mu s}$ due to the propagation delay through the DCF.
+The typical suggestion is to utilise a fibre bundle to allocate the spatial information to the $y$ coordinate, or insert a streak tube to capture ultrafast dynamics.
+Figure \ref{Main_Figure2}(d) is the output profile of colour-separated timing signals after the DCF.
+The coincidence peak exists at approximately $7.7\; \mu\mathrm{s}$ due to the propagation delay through the DCF.
 The peak is magnified, as shown in the inset, which features a distinct side lobe in the phase-matching function.
 The temporal width of the central peak is estimated to be 2.37 ns using a sinc-squared function.
-The corresponding spectral width is 12.9 nm after calibration.
+The spectral resolution is also calculated to be 0.63 nm and 0.56 nm for the signal and idler spectrometer, respectively.
+The signal is estimated using spectral lines from a low-pressure mercury lamp \cite{sansonetti1996wavelengths}, and a derived reciprocal linear dispersion of 0.95 nm/mm converts spatial resolution to the spectral counterpart of the DLD.
+For the idler, the temporal jitter of the SNSPD is simply divided by the dispersion coefficient.